 - Step 4: Fix a new header in the middle of the joists at the opening to complete the framing.
 Use nails or screws to give the drywall ceiling and frame some firmness.
 Do so from below.

 - Step 5: In this step, you are to construct an opening frame.
-Screw a pair of woods together for support, this should be 1×3 and should be done across the rough opening.
+Screw a pair of woods together for support, this should be 1×3 and should be done across the rough opening for the pull-down attic stair.
 Construct a finished frame to fit into the opening and lower the frame onto the woods earlier screwed together.
 Then securely close it up to the framing with nails or screws with 3-inches.
 After this, you can go ahead to remove the woods that have been earlier screwed together for support.

 - Step 7: After you’ve done the above, tack the left-hand spring drums to the finished frame, which should be directly above the door hinge, against the header.
 Install the right-hand spring drums on the other side of the frame and fasten the header-guide frame in the middle of the sets of drums.
 This is done to hold the upper end of the stairs in position later on.

 - Step 8: Fasten a little cable pulley to all sides of the finished frame.
 Set each pulley 20 inches from the header, which is on the other side of the panel joint.
 Drill pilot holes first, then ix each pulley with little long screws.
-After this, the next step is assembling the staircase
+After this, the next step is assembling the pull-down attic staircase.

 - Step 9: Position the constructed staircase in the opening created and get someone to support you while you climb up.
 Take the top of the stringers and press them in until the slide bars on the header-guide frame fit in smoothly into the channel grooves on the exterior of the stringers.
 Then fix the first three stair threads and slide the steel door guide frame onto the staircase and install it on the door panel with some little screws.